Python strftime()

 The strftime()

-method returns a string representing date and time using date, time or datetime object.
+method returns a string representing date and time using , or object.

 The program below converts a datetime